ebuchman/blog/content/posts/phases-of-cosmos.md

 talking about it.
 This is something we're going to have to get serious about during **_Integration_**.

-For the Cosmos Hub, Interchain Security and Liquid Staking means it no longer needs an exponential issuance model to modulate between security and liquidity above the targeted staking ratio.
+For the Cosmos Hub, the combination of Interchain Security and Liquid Staking reduces the need for an exponential issuance model to modulate between security and liquidity above the targeted staking ratio.
 Which means the way the Cosmos Hub approaches the issuance of its native token can be fundamentally changed.
 The forthcoming paper proposes one such change.
 But if by sound money we mean to imply some kind